American Club (eikaiwa): Early history

 The American Club began operating on July 15, 1986, and recruited students for English classes during the Japanese asset price bubble economy of the late 1980s and early 1990s.
 The classes were mainly taught by native English-speaking teachers from the U.S., Canada, Great Britain, Australia and New Zealand.
 At its peak, it had a main school in Utsunomiya, and six branch schools in Mibu, Mooka, Oyama, Tochigi City (all in Tochigi Prefecture), Koga (in Ibaraki Prefecture) and Sendai (in Miyagi Prefecture).

 Financial problems and first lawsuit over unpaid wages

 After the burst of Japan's bubble economy in the early 1990s, the American Club began to suffer.
 In summer 1994, employees' wages were late.
 By October of that year, the school had stopped paying wages at all.

-A group of employees, led by Don MacLaren, subsequently organized, formed a branch union through Japan's National Union of General Workers and took the company's president, Hiroaki (aka "Morio") Sugimoto, and director, Isao (aka "Yasuaki") Konno, to court.
+A group of employees, led by Don MacLaren, subsequently organized, formed a branch union through Japan's National Union of General Workers and took the company's president, Hiroaki (a.k.a.
+"Morio") Sugimoto, and director, Isao (a.k.a.
+"Yasuaki") Konno, to court.

 These employees received three months in back wages on December 26, 1994, with a stipulation insisted on by Sugimoto that "teachers will refrain from damaging the company's reputation".